kloczek/zabbix-templates/MIB/SNMPv2-MIB/README.md

 #### Changelog:
 - 1.0.4 (2018-05-05):
+  - Applications:
+    - rename mib-2.system to ```SNMPv2-MIB::system``` and mib-2.system.snmp to '''SNMPv2-MIB::system''' to use matching MIB naming conventoion
   - Graphs:
     - change resolution to 1200x300
     - new normal graph ```SNMPv2-MIB::snmpPkts``` with SNMPv2-MIB::snmp{in,Out}Pkts OIDs presenting rate